 “Tell them about the Dream Martin, tell them about the Dream!”

 From 1953-1957, Dr. King made numerous visits to Louisiana for meetings, rallies, and other activities, especially the three largest cities of New Orleans, Baton Rouge, and Shreveport which coincidentally all recently elected their first African American female Mayor.
-Dr. King had very close relationship with New Orleanians Joseph Verrett, Marcus Neustadter, Constant Charles Dejoie, Sr., Rev. Abraham Lincoln Davis, Jr., Rev. Avery Alexander, and Dr. Leonard Burns.
-They were all a part of the February 1, 1957 rally at the Coliseum Arena located at 401 North Roman Street in New Orleans.
-Where in spite of inclement weather, more than two thousand gathered to hear Dr. King speak.
-Other locations in New Orleans where Dr. King spoke included: The Chapel at Dillard University, Union Bethel A.M.E.
-Church at 2321 Thalia Street, and the International Longshoreman’s Association (ILA) at 2700 South Claiborne Avenue.
+Dr. King had a very close relationship with New Orleanians Joseph Verrett, Marcus Neustadter, Constant Charles Dejoie, Sr., Rev. Abraham Lincoln Davis, Jr., Rev. Avery Alexander, Lloyd A. Richards, and Dr. Leonard Burns.
+They were all a part of the February 1, 1957 rally at the New Orleans Coliseum Arena located at 401 North Roman Street.
+Where despite inclement weather, more than two thousand gathered to hear Dr. King speak.
+Other locations in New Orleans where Dr. King spoke included: The Lawless Memorial Chapel at Dillard University, Union Bethel A.M.E.
+Church at 2321 Thalia Street, and the International Longshoreman's Association (ILA) Union Hall.
 SCLC MEMBERS PICTURED (L-R): Clarence "Chink" Henry, Earl A. Amedee, Ernest "Dutch" Morial, Ellis Hull, Benny Ross, and Rev. A.L.
 Davis.

 (PICTURED L-R) Clarence "Chink" Henry; Rev. Dr. Wyatt T. Walker; Rev. Dr. Martin Luther King, Jr.; Rev. A.L.
 Davis, Jr.; and Attorney (Judge) Israel Meyer Augustine

 Organization of SCLC Initially, the group was called the Southern Negroes Leaders Conference.
-The meeting was called to order with worship on Thursday, January 10, 1957 at 2:00 PM by Rev. S.S.
-Seay, Sr. “On January 10, 1957, more than 100 Southern leaders gathered in Atlanta, Georgia to share and discuss their mutual problems of the Southern struggle.”
+The meeting was called to order with worship on Thursday, January 10, 1957, at 2:00 PM by Rev. S.S.
+Seay, Sr. “On January 10, 1957, more than 60 Southern leaders gathered in Atlanta, Georgia to share and discuss their mutual problems of the Southern struggle.”
 The primary focus was the idea of a regional organization to fight injustices in segregated transportation.
 The name was changed from Southern Negroes Leaders Conference to the Southern Leadership Conference on Transportation and Nonviolent Integration.
 According to the “We Are SCLC” Informational Brochure: “Two months later, close on the heels of the successful Montgomery, Alabama bus boycott, SCLC came into being, in New Orleans, Louisiana.”
-The organization meeting was held in the City of New Orleans at New Zion Baptist Church, pastored by Rev. Abraham Lincoln Davis, Jr., the Southern Leadership Conference on Transportation and Nonviolent Integration was organized into the Southern Christian Leadership Conference (SCLC).
+The organization meeting was held in the City of New Orleans at New Zion Baptist Church, pastored by Rev. Abraham Lincoln Davis, Jr., the Southern Leadership Conference on Transportation and Nonviolent Integration was organized into the Southern Leadership Conference, and finally, the Southern Christian Leadership Conference.

 Millie M. Charles